jeremykendall/php-domain-parser/README.md

 enables resolving domain name without the constant network overhead of continuously downloading the remote databases.

-The interfaces defined under the `Pdp\Storage` namespace enable integrating a database managing system and provide an implementation example using PHP-FIG PSR interfaces.
+The interfaces and classes defined under the `Pdp\Storage` namespace enable integrating a resource managing system and provide an implementation example using PHP-FIG PSR interfaces.

 #### Using PHP-FIG interfaces

-The `Pdp\Storage\PsrStorageFactory` enables returning storage instances that retrieve, convert and cache the Public Suffix List and the IANA Root Zone Database using standard interfaces published by the PHP-FIG.
+The `Pdp\Storage\PsrStorageFactory` enables returning storage instances that retrieve, convert and cache the Public Suffix List and the IANA Top Level Domain List using standard interfaces published by the PHP-FIG.

 To work as intended, the `Pdp\Storage\PsrStorageFactory` constructor requires: